D-Von Dudley: Return of The Dudley Boyz (2002–2005)

-He eventually was reunited with Bubba Ray and Spike on November 17, 2002, at Survivor Series when he helped Bubba, Spike and Jeff Hardy defeat 3-Minute Warning and Rico in a tables match.
-The Dudley Boyz then became a stable in the Raw tag team division over the next sixteen months, feuding with teams such as 3-Minute Warning, La Résistance, and various combinations of The Un-Americans.
+He eventually turned face after he reunited with Bubba Ray and Spike on November 17, 2002, at Survivor Series, when he helped Bubba Ray, Spike and Jeff Hardy defeat 3-Minute Warning and Rico in a tables match.
+The Dudley Boyz then became a stable in the Raw tag team division over the next 16 months, feuding with teams such as 3-Minute Warning, La Résistance, and various combinations of The Un-Americans.
 They held the World Tag Team Championship several more times before being traded (along with Booker T) to SmackDown! on March 22, 2004, in exchange for Triple H.

-On May 27, 2004, the Dudley Boyz kidnapped Paul Bearer, the manager of Paul Heyman's enemy The Undertaker.
+After getting drafted to Smackdown, The Dudley Boyz turned heel once again by aligning with Paul Heyman.
+On May 27, 2004, the Dudley Boyz kidnapped Paul Bearer, the manager of Heyman's enemy The Undertaker.
 On June 27, 2004, at The Great American Bash, The Undertaker defeated the Dudley Boyz in a handicap match.
 They also won the WWE Tag Team Championship one more time but were upset by the high-flying team of Paul London and Billy Kidman.
 In July 2004, the Dudley Boyz reunited with Spike.
 For the remainder of the year, they assisted Spike in his matches for the WWE Cruiserweight Championship.

 In early 2005, the Dudley Boyz were removed from WWE television and sent to Ohio Valley Wrestling while the WWE creative team attempted to devise a storyline for them.
 The Dudley Boyz returned to WWE television in June 2005 in order to promote ECW One Night Stand, an ECW reunion show.
 In the weeks preceding ECW One Night Stand they, along with several other ECW alumni, vied with former WCW President Eric Bischoff and his "anti-hardcore crusaders".
 At ECW One Night Stand on June 12, the Dudley Boyz defeated Tommy Dreamer and The Sandman in the main event.